 Frederick Blagden Malim was Master of Wellington College from 1921 to 1937, and Deputy Master of the Old Wellingtonian Lodge in 1923.
-He was the first member of Senior Common Room to be master of the Lodge.
+He was the first Master of Wellington to be Master of the Lodge, but not the last.

 Malim was a scholar at Trinity College Cambridge, having “won an open scholarship at Clare College, Cambridge, but preferred to go the following year to Trinity College, where he matriculated in 1891.
 He became a scholar in 1892 and won first classes in both parts of the classical tripos (1894 and 1895).
 He came close to winning a Trinity fellowship with a thesis on Plato’s Phaedo, and he was president of the union in Michaelmas term 1894”1 before embarking on a career as a schoolmaster, specifically divinity.
 He became an assistant master and then a housemaster (B8) at Marlborough.
 From there he headed north to become Master of Sedbergh before returning south to the mastership of Haileybury and ultimately, Wellington.
 He was chairman of the Headmasters’ Conference in 1932 and 1935.